EMI and RFI Testers Information

 EMI and RFI testers monitor the presence of unwanted electromagnetic interference (EMI) and radio frequency interference (RFI).
-EMI and RFI is electromagnetic radiation emitted by electrical circuits which, as a by-product of normal operation, carry quickly-changing signals that cause interference or noise in other circuits.
-EMI and RFI interrupts, obstructs, and limits the effective performance of these other circuits.
+EMI and RFI are electromagnetic radiation emitted by electrical circuits which, as a by-product of normal operation, carry quickly-changing signals that cause interference or noise in other circuits.
+EMI and RFI interrupt, obstruct, and limit the effective performance of other circuits.
 EMI and RFI can be induced intentionally, as in electronic warfare, or unintentionally, as a result of spurious emissions and responses.
 EMI and RFI testers identify interference that could potentially cause a failure, which might interfere with medical equipment or halt a manufacturing process.

 EMI and RFI testers use several approaches to test for interference.
 Typically, EMI and RFI testers use a line impedance stabilization network (LISN) that is connected in continuity with the power lines to the equipment.
 These passive LISN networks establish a consistent impedance to allow repeatability of test results.
 Conducted emissions are measured by using an RF connection to a port on the LISN.
 Radiated emissions are measured using an antenna or current-detecting probe.
 An EMI tester has four operational methods: